omriLugasi/release-toolkit/docs/COMMIT_LINT.md

 ```

-if the commit not return `true` on all those pattern we will failed the commit and your developer wont be able to commit the change unless they will change the commit message
-to the once of those patterns.
+If a commit message does not match any of the defined patterns in the commitPatterns section, the commit will be rejected.
+The developer will need to modify the commit message to conform to one of the specified patterns in order to proceed.